verrazzano/docs/content/en/docs/samples/multicluster/hello-helidon/_index.md

    ```
    This environment variable is used in subsequent steps.

-1. To change their placement, patch the `hello-helidon` multicluster application configuration.
+1. To change its placement, patch the `hello-helidon` multicluster application configuration.
    ```
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN patch mcappconf hello-helidon-appconf \
        -n hello-helidon \